Baker County, Florida: Education

 The Baker County School District serves public school students in the county.

 The main library serving Baker County is the Emily Taber Public Library.
 The building used to be the Old Baker County Courthouse, built in 1908.
 The library director is April Teel.

 Government

-Law enforcement

-The Baker County Sheriff's Office is headquartered in Macclenny, Florida.
-Sheriff Scotty Rhoden was first elected in 2016.
+Baker County elects the constitutional officers of sheriff, tax collector, property appraiser, supervisor of elections, and clerk of the circuit court.
+It is also one of the thirty-eight counties in which the superintendent of schools is elected.
+There are five members of the county commission, each of whom is elected from a district.